cloudmaven/documentation/pages/cc/cc_technical.md

 ## Ports, sockets and tunneling

 Following a URL such as 123.213.101.102 you may see a colon followed by a number, as in: 123.213.101.102:8001.
-This following number is a port, per wikipedia 'a networking endpoint in an operating system'.
+This following number is a ***port***, per wikipedia 'a networking endpoint in an operating system'.
 A port in this context means a dedicated signal wire.
 By directing applications to a port you build a dedicated send/receive connection.
 This is particularly useful in getting two computers to talk to one another.